-ANSI-ASQ National Accreditation Board (ANAB) as being competent to conduct certifications to the SFI 2010-2015 Standards Sections 2 and 3.
+ANSI-ASQ National Accreditation Board (ANAB) as being competent to conduct certifications to the SFI 2022 Standards Sections 2,3, 4 and 5.

-American National Standards Institute (ANSI) as being competent to conduct certifications to the SFI 2015-2019 Chain-of-Custody Standard Section 4 and SFI Section 3 – Appendix 1: Rules for Use of SFI Certified Sourcing Label.

-Standards Council of Canada (SCC) as being competent to conduct certifications to the SFI 2015-2019 Standards Sections 2 and 3 and the SFI 2015-2019 Chain-of-Custody Standard Section 4 and Section 3, Appendix 1: Rules for Use of SFI Certified Sourcing Label.
+Standards Council of Canada (SCC) as being competent to conduct certifications to the SFI 2022 Standards Sections 2, 3, 4 and 5 .

 Appendix 1: Audits of Multi-Site Organizations